SNK Boss: Arc System Works

 - Really, Eo D is the kind of boss that scares players at first with his overpowered Apocalypse Flame super, but is ridiculously easy the moment you discover how to play his AI like a puppet.
 Want to keep him from using his super?
 Don't retreat from him.
 Want him to do the easily Gachi-blocked dash attack (that fills all three levels of your super meter when you do Gachi counter it)?
 Stay half a screen away from him.
 With a boss that is stupid enough to broadcast its moves to you and do you the favor of keeping your super meter full for most of the battle, End of Deathbringer is one of the easiest SNK bosses on here.
 It's less cheap-super-powered-attacks and luck-based-victory, and more memorization of his move timings and taking advantage of his less-than-intelligent AI.

 - Score Attack returns once more in Persona 4 Arena, but it may as well be called SNK Boss Rush Mode.
 Why?
 Every character you fight becomes an SNK Boss.
 That's right: you must fight every character in the game, but they have special attributes that essentially makes them equivalent to Unlimited characters, aptly named "Boss" versions in Ultimax.
-In addition to the buffs listed below, characters now have their damage and health increased.
+In addition to the buffs listed below, all characters have their damage and health increased.

 - Boss Yosuke is first, and has Sukukaja active at all times, making him extremely fast and hard to hit.